miftahulmuhaemen/template-cloud-function/readme.md

 # How to deploy ?

-2. Modify `deploy.sh` and change `template` to your project name, also currently entry-point point to `main`, change as you please.
+1. Modify `deploy.sh` and change `template` to your project name, also currently entry-point point to `main`, change as you please.
-3. Ensure that all required dependencies for THAT SPECIFIC FUNCTION are declared in `../controller/*/package.json`.
+2. Ensure that all required dependencies for THAT SPECIFIC FUNCTION are declared in `../controller/*/package.json`.
 (You can leave libraries you use for other functions but that are not required in here.)
-4. Open a Bash terminal and type `./deploy.sh FUNCTION_NAME` (ensure that the name matches the endpoint folder name and follows the standard naming convention by Google for Cloud Functions).
+3. Open a Bash terminal and type `./deploy.sh FUNCTION_NAME` (ensure that the name matches the endpoint folder name and follows the standard naming convention by Google for Cloud Functions).
-5. Done.
+4. Done.

+# How to backup ?

+1. Run `./backup.sh FUNCTION_NAME`

+# How to restore ?

+0. Run backup first if you haven't.
+1. Run `./restore.sh`, this reupload all `.zip` files on the same directory the script exist.

 # EXTRA - ESlint